civilKaos82/university-course-database-design-challenge/README.md

 - A teacher can teach multiple courses.

-###Release 1 : Updated requirements

-New requirements!
-These replace the ones above.

-1. Classes have many sections
+### Release 1: Updated Requirements
+The requirements for our schema have changed.
+Our database needs to support some additional functionality.
+Modify the schema design to match the requirements listed below.

+- A department offers many courses.
+- A course is offered by one department.
+- A course has many sections (e.g., English 101, Section 1; English 101, Section 2, etc.).
+- A section is offered either Monday/Wednesday/Friday or Tuesday/Thursday.
-2. Sections have a start time and an end time
+- A section has a start time and an end time.
-3. Sections can either be Monday/Wednesday/Friday or Tuesday/Thursday
-4. Students can attend many classes and must be assigned to a specific section, but they can only attend one section per class
-5. Students are given a grade per section
+- A student attends a course by enrolling in a specific section of the course.
+- A student receives a final grade for each enrolled-in section.
-6. Teachers can teach multiple sections, but a section is taught by only one teacher
+- A section is taught by one teacher.
-7. Classes belong to a single department, but a department has multiple classes

-Design an advanced "course database" using the requirements above.
+- A teacher can teach multiple sections.

 ###Release 2 : Enforcing time constraints